Chaitanya0315/Testing/Docs/UserManual.md

 * Unscrambled Word/Phrase
 * Clue for this unscrambled word/phrase

 Once you are done filling these text boxes, you can click on the button that says **SCRAMBLE!!!**.
 This would scramble the word/phrase for you.
-You can choose to re-click this button as many times as you wish and once you are satisifed with the scrambled word/phrase you can then choose to accept it by click on the **ACCEPT** button.
+You can choose to re-click this button as many times as you wish and once you are satisfied with the scrambled word/phrase you can then choose to accept it by click on the **ACCEPT** button.
 This would save the scramble showing you the unique ID systems has assigned to it.
 This screen is shown below in Figure 5.

 **Figure 5: Scramble creation**